raydiak/Inline-Lua/README.md

 translated as a newly-created table.

-In contrast to tables acting as arrays, multiple return values (not packed in a table) from Lua will result in an ordinary Perl list instead of an Inline::Lua::Table.
+In contrast to tables acting as arrays, multiple return values (not packed in a table) from Lua will result in an ordinary Raku list instead of an Inline::Lua::Table.

-Lua functions as values themselves are returned as Inline::Lua::Function objects, which can be called like any other anonymous routine in Perl, including assigning it to an &-sigiled variable to be able to call it with ordinary-looking sub call syntax.
+Lua functions as values themselves are returned as Inline::Lua::Function objects, which can be called like any other anonymous routine in Raku, including assigning it to an &-sigiled variable to be able to call it with ordinary-looking sub call syntax.

 Full userdata and LuaJIT cdata types are exposed as Inline::Lua::Userdata and Inline::Lua::Cdata.
-Light userdata is a simple pointer value (not an object), and is passed to and from Perl as a NativeCall Pointer.
+Light userdata is a simple pointer value (not an object), and is passed to and from Raku as a NativeCall Pointer.

 Metatables in Lua allow any object type to define behaviors for calling, indexing, comparing, and calculating operators, even when the type in question does not usually support such operations.
-This is allowed for by the object types, meaning e.g. a ::Table may also function as a Perl Callable (though the call will fail if there isn't a corresponding metatable handler).
+This is allowed for by the object types, meaning e.g. a ::Table may also function as a Raku Callable (though the call will fail if there isn't a corresponding metatable handler).

-A new Perl object is created for each Lua value being returned, making the
+A new Raku object is created for each Lua value being returned, making the
-::Object types useless for identity comparison on the Perl side (e.g. === on the same Lua table returned from separate calls will be False).
+::Object types useless for identity comparison on the Raku side (e.g. === on the same Lua table returned from separate calls will be False).

 Inline::Lua::Objects can of course be passed back in to Lua, and represent the